 Who can apply for funding and what is it for?

-(Junior) female scientists* and clinically active (junior) female scientists* can apply once a year for a travel allowance for active participation in or for the organisation of scientific symposia within the framework of congresses.
-In order to increase the visibility of young female scientists*, oral contributions in the form of lectures are particularly welcome.
-The term "female scientists" used here explicitly includes trans*, inter* and non-binary people who define themselves as women.
+(Junior) female scientists* and clinically active (junior) female scientists* can apply once a year for a travel allowance for the active participation (e.g. poster presentation or lecture) in or for the organization of scientific symposia within the framework of congresses.

 What can be applied for?